PerttuHamalainen/MediaAI/README.md

 - Exercise: Training a very simple neural network using a [Kaggle](https://www.kaggle.com/) dataset of human height and weight. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/PredictWeight.ipynb), [[Solutions]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/PredictWeight_solutions.ipynb)

-For those with no programming background, this is a good time to think about your project and, e.g, browse the [Course Twitter](https://twitter.com/aaltomediaai) for inspiration.
-Or you might skip ahead to text generation exercises.

 **Text Generation & Co-writing with AI:**